karlkfi/acm-examples/multi-cluster-resource-management/README.md

 ## Progressive rollouts

-This example does not explicitly implement progressive rollouts, as described by [Safe rollouts with Anthos Config Management](https://cloud.google.com/architecture/safe-rollouts-with-anthos-config-management), because by default each cluster pulls from `HEAD` of the `main` Git branch.
+This example demonstrates the deployment of resources to multiple clusters at the same time.
+In a production environment, you may want to reduce the risk of rolling out changes by deploying to each cluster individually and/or by deploying to a staging environment first.

-However, it's possible to adapt this example to roll out to each cluster individually if you change the RootSync `.spec.git.revision` of each cluster to point to a specific commit SHA or tag.
-That way you can manually gate the revision of config that each cluster will have applied.
+One way to do that is to change `.spec.git.revision` in the RootSync for each cluster to point to a specific commit SHA or tag.
+That way, both clusters will pull from a specific revision, instead of both pulling from `HEAD` of the `main` branch.
+This method may help protect against complete outage and allow for easy rollbacks, at the cost of a few more commits per rollout.

-This method can protect against complete outage and allow for easy rollbacks, at the cost of a few more commits per rollout.
+To read more about progressive delivery patterns, see [Safe rollouts with Anthos Config Management](https://cloud.google.com/architecture/safe-rollouts-with-anthos-config-management).

 ## Before you begin